You bought a Raspberry Pi a few months or years ago and have no idea which model it is?

 4x USB 2.0

-And finally, the Raspberry Pi is the latest series released on the market, so you probably remember it if you have this one (available since June 2019)
+And finally, the Raspberry Pi is only available since 2019, so you probably remember it if you have this one:

 2X USB 2.0